 Areas Our Firm Serves for Social Security Appeals Representation

 Our legal team understands that you and your loved ones may be counting on Social Security disability benefits to pay the rent and put food on the table.
-Our lawyers are here to help with social security disability cases in the Pittsburg metropolitan area and in the following Ohio counties:
+Our lawyers are here to help with Social Security Disability cases in the Pittsburgh metropolitan area, West Virginia, and in the following Ohio counties:

 - Carroll